 An important component of a fire protection system is the provision for fire resistant landscapes and modified vegetation buffers.
 FMZs are designed to provide vegetation buffers that gradually reduce fire intensity and flame lengths from advancing fire by strategically placing thinning zones, restricted vegetation zones, and irrigated zones adjacent to each other.
-FMZs may be located on the perimeter of all structures and adjacent to open space areas or are also located internally in the Project site.
-Fuel modification for Fanita Ranch is proposed for the entire exterior perimeter, along roadways, and also interior landscaped areas that abut natural open space.
+FMZs may be located on the perimeter of all structures and adjacent to open space areas and may also be located internally in the Project site.
+Fuel modification for Fanita Ranch is proposed for the entire exterior perimeter, along roadways, within interior landscaped areas that abut natural open space, and adjacent to existing residences south of the site.
 The FMZ is an important part of the fire protection system designed for this site.

 As previously discussed, predicted flame lengths vary on the Fanita Ranch site-adjacent slopes, which would adjoin the provided FMZs.
-The zones are customized for the site based on its terrain and vegetation characteristics as well as resulting fire behavior modeling exercises and are more conservative than the widely accepted 100 foot standard, including the SFD standard.
-Figure 15 illustrates a standard SFD FMZ, which includes two zones with the inner zone irrigated and the outer zone thinned compared to the more conservative (wider) FMZs that will be required for the Project.
+The zones are customized for the site based on its terrain and vegetation characteristics as well as resulting fire behavior modeling exercises, and are more conservative than the widely accepted 100-foot standard, including the SFD standard.
+Figure 12 illustrates a standard SFD FMZ, which includes two zones with the inner zone irrigated and the outer zone thinned, compared to the more conservative (wider) FMZs that will be required for the Project.
 These variations were analyzed, as were the site's specific features and conditions, which complement and augment the proposed FMZs.
 Fire behavior modeling, as previously presented, was used to predict flame lengths and was not intended to determine sufficient FMZ widths.
 However, the results of the fire modeling provide important fire behavior projections, which is key supporting information for determining buffer widths that would minimize structure ignition and provide "defensible space" for firefighters.
+Appendices D-1 through D-4 present the proposed FMZs at the Fanita Ranch Project.